 By now, you probably have a good idea whether you can recover data from your hard drive.
 Unlike some other types of data loss, recovering data from formatted drives requires specialized data recovery software.
 Unfortunately, the internet is filled with conflicting information on the available tools, which might make it difficult to choose reliable software.

 To make this easier, we’ve got a list of the best data recovery apps right here.
-But in this article, we’ll break down three specific options to help you recover your files.
+But in this article, we’ll use Disk Drill.

 Disk Drill has been around for some time now (the Windows version was released in 2015) and has gained significant traction in the data recovery market.
 As of this article update, Version 5 is the latest release, but some users, like this popular Reddit reviewer, have already had a chance to try Version 6 and shared their thoughts.